 General Supervision of State Part C Systems

 The primary focus of state monitoring activities is on improving educational results and functional outcomes for all children with disabilities; and ensuring that states meet the program requirements of IDEA, with a particular emphasis on those requirements that are most closely related to improving educational results for children with disabilities.
-As a result, states must have in place a general supervision system that monitors implementation of IDEA by early intervention programs (whether or not they receive Part C funds), and local education agencies statewide.
-[IDEA 2004, Section 616(a)(2)]
+In accordance with 20 U.S.C. §1416, states must have in place a general supervision system that monitors implementation of IDEA by early intervention programs (whether or not they receive Part C funds), and local education agencies statewide.

 These six steps describe a chronological process to assist states in selecting a focus area, collecting and using data to monitor this focus area, completing root cause analyses of the current performance, planning for and evaluating progress to resolve issues effectively, and implementing continuous and sustainable improvement.
 Since improving results and ensuring compliance is an ongoing process the six steps of inquiry should be used as an iterative cycle as infrastructure and practice improvements continue to be made.